FlaxEngine/FlaxDocs/manual/particles/particle-emitter.md

 Before any particles simulation can take place, particles have to be spawned. **Spawn context** contains a list of modules that can spawn particles based on custom rules.

+When using *Simulation Space* in mode *World* particles' default position at `0,0,0` will be placed at a world origin - unlike *Local* which uses origin at Particle Effect local space.
+To overcome this use **Effect Position** if need to place newly spawned particles nearby particle effect (including **Effect Rotation** and **Effect Scale**).
+Also, camera-relative, mesh-based, or Depth Buffer-based placement can be used to handle independent particles' location from the effect position.

 ### Initialize context

 ![Particle Emitter Initialize context](media/particle-emitter-initialize.png)